nodebox/emrg.be/projects/story-table.md

   - stress
 period:
   - 2016-2020
+images:
+  - [interactive-fairytales/interactive-fairytales3.jpg, © Ludivine Lechat]

 ---

 <h3>Abstract</h3>
-Story Table aims to develop multimedia games ("interactive fairytales") for children in the hospital, to reduce stress and loneliness.
+Story Table aims to develop multimedia games (interactive fairytales) for children in the hospital, to reduce stress and loneliness.
 The research is funded by the Flemish government and conducted at the St Lucas School of Arts in Antwerp, Belgium.

 The advisory board of the project consists of hospitals (University Hospital Antwerp, University Hospital Leuven, Ghent Health Psychology Lab), computer science research groups (<a href="http://www.clips.uantwerp.be">CLiPS</a>, University of Antwerp, <a href="http://nil.fdi.ucm.es">NIL</a>, University of Madrid, <a href="http://afflatus.ucd.ie">CLS</a>, University College Dublin), parents of deceased children, psychologists, international non-profit art organizations (RxArt New York), and industry partners active in healthcare.